PlotPyStack/guidata/doc/examples.rst

 Source code : ::

  import guidata
- guidata.qapplication() # not required if a QApplication has already been created
+ _app = guidata.qapplication() # not required if a QApplication has already been created

  import guidata.dataset.datatypes as dt import guidata.dataset.dataitems as di